Itineraries

 For your first night, try Val Marina, which has a spot right on the harbor for great views and also had delicious food!
 Highly recommend the Chicken Parmesan

 • Watch the sunset: Hvar is known for it’s incredible sunsets!
-Pick a spot on your walk back to Hotel Pharos or walk down to Hula Hula Beach Bar for an incredible view of the sunset
+Pick a spot on your walk back to Hotel Pharos for an incredible view of the sunset

 Day 2: Blue Cave & Green Cave Boat Tour